 My recent study, not yet published, found that more than 30,000 members in the largest closed anti-vaccination Facebook group influence first-time, pregnant and new mothers in their decision-making process for their own children.
 In some instances, I found that a mother’s expressed concern would transition from fear of protecting her child from measles to a more intense fear of more than 200 alleged side effects.

-Another recent study analyzed 2.6 million Facebook users’ interactions over more than seven years, identifying distinct, opposing pro- and anti-vaccination narratives.
+Another 2018 study analyzed 2.6 million Facebook users’ interactions over more than seven years, identifying distinct, opposing pro- and anti-vaccination narratives.
 Users self-select the content they wish to view based on their own belief systems, ignoring all other content.
 Researchers found that posts from anti-vaccination advocates received more user comments.
 And anti-vaccination groups are growing more rapidly in comparison to pro-vaccination groups.

 Similarly, another study identified that the majority of YouTube videos about infant vaccination showed babies in pain and distress.
 Videos that disapprove of vaccinations received the most likes, views and shares.
 In contrast, pro-vaccination YouTube videos received far fewer likes, shares and views.